Frequently Asked Questions

 What other medications do you prescribe?

-As a board-certified internist, I manage the full range of medications relevant to men’s metabolic and cardiovascular health — including statins for cholesterol, antihypertensives for blood pressure, metformin for insulin resistance and prediabetes, and others as clinically indicated.
+As a board-certified internist, I manage the full range of medications relevant to metabolic and cardiovascular health — statins for cholesterol, antihypertensives for blood pressure, metformin for insulin resistance and prediabetes, and others as clinically indicated.
 All medications are prescribed with proper workup, dose titration, and monitoring.

 I don’t sell supplements.
 When I recommend them, it’s based on evidence — not commission.

-I recommend getting a comprehensive lab panel done before your first visit so we can hit the ground running.
+I recommend a comprehensive lab panel before your first visit so we can hit the ground running.
 Function Health ($365/year) is my preferred option — one of the most comprehensive panels available, with convenient blood draw locations at Quest throughout the Philadelphia area.
-If you already have recent labs from your doctor, bring those and we’ll review them together.
+If you have recent labs from your doctor, bring those and we’ll review them together.

 Do you work with my other doctors?